 Good pasta rollers, like the KitchenAid ones, will let you choose the thickness of your pasta.
 Once you’ve rolled out your pasta, you put it through the cutter attachments.
 Now, KitchenAid offers a wide variety of pasta cutters, from fettuccine to ravioli and everything inbetween.
 Your choice is almost endless here.
 I personally like the 3 piece set, it comes with the roller as well as a basic pasta and fettuccine cutter.

 Find below all the KitchenAid pasta attachments.
 Again, because they attach to the multi-purpose hub, they are compatible with every stand mixer model.

 What I love most about the KitchenAid food grinder attachments is their price point.
-A standalone meat grinder can set you back a few hundred dollars but a KitchenAid grinder starts at $30.
+A good quality meat grinder can set you back a few hundred dollars but a KitchenAid grinder starts at $30.